playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

   - This view is passed a context with an implicit value (so that `_var` in`let _var of list` will have the  value of this item)
   - We also pass the index to the context to give a boolean if an item is the first in a list
   - Then we pass a `uniForOf` so that we can use `as` to capture the value passed to the `of` portion of the syntax
-- Finally, we use the ADDLINK [async pipe]() to get the value of the array that's inside of an observable
+- Finally, we use the [async pipe](https://angular.io/api/common/AsyncPipe) to get the value of the array that's inside of an observable

-# MOVEME: EXPLAINBTR: Template Variables

-Template variables can reference other types other than templateRef ([just like `{read}` can be used with `ViewChild`](<https://angular.io/api/core/ViewChild#description>)) by using the prop input equality operator like values are passed to inputs (`#templArg="exportAsName"`) that matches the `exportAs` value of the component/directive you're trying to "spy" on
+# Conclusion

+All in all, Angular has extremely powerful tools that it provides to you out-of-the-box for managing templates across your application.
+These APIs allow for tons of potential within a library or app and knowing how to use them is only just the start to the fun.

+Other than that, that's it!
+You reached the end, you did it! 🎊

+Thank you so much for taking the time to read through, always feel free to reach out on Twitter or comment in the comment section below to ask further questions or add to the conversation/teach me something, always happy to help and always loving to learn!